-SNELL MEMORIAL FOUNDATION is a registered certification mark and SA2010 and K2010 are certification marks of the Snell Memorial Foundation.
+SNELL MEMORIAL FOUNDATION is a registered certification mark and SA2015 is a certification mark of the Snell Memorial Foundation.

 INTRODUCTION

 This Standard addresses the problem of protecting the head from direct impact with surfaces or objects that might be encountered in a racing accident.
 The Standard prescribes direct measures of several factors bearing on a helmet's ability to protect the head as well as its general serviceability as automotive racing headgear.
 Thus, this Standard is directed towards the kinds of performance bearing on head protection that may not readily be discernable by even knowledgeable consumers at the time of purchase.